Saltoblattella montistabularis

 Saltoblattella montistabularis is a species of jumping cockroach, in the tribe Baltini known only from Table Mountain near Cape Town, South Africa.
 Both the species and genus were newly described in 2009.
 Researchers nicknamed the species leaproach.
 Its jumping mechanism is similar in anatomical features and in performance to grasshoppers with which it shares its habitat.
 Like grasshoppers, it is able to jump between grass and sedge stems.
 Its ability to jump is unique among the approximately 4,000 known species of cockroaches.
-Since the discovery and description of S. montistabularis in 2009 at least two more species have been discovered—one from the Cape Cederberg, one from Bredasdorp and a third with black and white stripes from Mossel Bay and Nature's Valley.
-All these are in the fynbos belt along the southern Cape coast.
+There appear to be many other undescribed species, distributed across the fynbos belt, such as one with a darker body, broader lateral white bands and transverse blue stripes, and another with a black body (except the light brown occipital region of the head), and white borders on the posterior margins of the abdomen, and on the posterior and lateral margins of the thorax, although records with coloration very similar to S. montistabularis can be found outside the Table Mountain area, so these may simply represent different color morphs or forms, especially considering the records of individuals with coloration intermediate between different types.

 Etymology

 The generic name, Saltoblattella is a compound Latin word that translates as "jumping small cockroach."